You are NOT Alone.

 Don’t starve yourself, your family, and basic life needs.
 Look for ways to reduce the time or energy spent on your troubled child.
 There are probably lots of them.
 They will be OK.

-Your life and family will not be like others.
-Avoid making comparisons.
+Your life and family will not be ‘normal.’
+Avoid making comparisons; it only adds to your stress.

-- Those families with a physically disabled or sick child share your concerns too, and also make sacrifices.
+- Families with a physically disabled or sick child share your concerns too, and make sacrifices.
 Their lives will never be normal either.

 Manage the symptoms

 Your goal is not to fix your child and stop the behavior.
-Good advice is to adjust your approach and your home life because this is what works.
-You create a situation that improves everyone’s well-being.
+What works is adjusting your approach and your home life and environment.
+Create a therapeutic place that improves the whole family’s well-being.

 Examples of Symptom Management